foundation-model-stack/bamba/trainingdata/README.md

 Note that `tokenizer_path` must point to a HuggingFace tokenizer, and `col_name` may vary from dataset to dataset. `"text"` is common but not universal. `"auto"` will also work for `file_type`.

 ### 3) Add support for your own file type
-The FileHandler class stub (TODO: link once mamba_new is PRed) allows support for arbitrary file types.
+The FileHandler [class stub](https://github.com/foundation-model-stack/fms-fsdp/blob/0e47e934e69a340a7a2183b15b5f24979eb9db9c/fms_fsdp/utils/dataset_utils.py#L286) allows support for arbitrary file types.
 Simply implement 5 basic functions:
 1. `is_legal`: given a file name, is this a parseable shard file?
 2. `open`: given a path to a file, return an indexable object
 3. `length`: given a path to a file, return the number of documents in the file
 4. `get`: given an indexable object and an index, return the document at that index.
 Remove BOS/EOS tokens as needed
 5. `slice`: given a returned document, a starting index, and a number of tokens, return those tokens as a list

 Simply implement a FileHandler class for your desired shard file format with the above operations.
-An example incorporating a tokenizer can be found here (TODO: link once mamba_new is PRed).
-Then override the existing FileHandler here (TODO: link once mamba_new is PRed) with your new class, and your data files are now supported.
+An example incorporating a tokenizer can be found [here](https://github.com/foundation-model-stack/fms-fsdp/blob/0e47e934e69a340a7a2183b15b5f24979eb9db9c/fms_fsdp/utils/dataset_utils.py#L371).
+Then override the existing FileHandler [here](https://github.com/foundation-model-stack/fms-fsdp/blob/0e47e934e69a340a7a2183b15b5f24979eb9db9c/fms_fsdp/utils/dataloader_utils.py#L98) with your new class, and your data files are now supported.

 Happy training!